Graduate Students

 The Engineering Cooperative Education (Co-op) and Summer Internship program provides graduate engineering students with the option to gain valuable “real world” engineering experiences working with a variety of industries and governmental agencies.

-Obtaining work experience through a co-op or summer internship prior to completing your degree requirements typically increases employment opportunities and starting salaries at graduation.
+Obtaining work experience through a co-op or summer internship before completing your degree requirements typically increases employment opportunities and starting salaries at graduation.

 About Co-op:

-The Summer Internship is for students seeking engineering employment during summer months only.
-These 12-14 week, full-time assignments provide students exposure to engineering while enabling the employer to fill short-term project needs.
+The summer internship is for students seeking engineering employment during the summer months only.
+These 12-14 week, full-time, on-site roles provide students exposure to engineering while enabling the employer to fill short-term project needs.
 Students securing a summer internship may have the option for academic credit in addition to the position being paid.

 Instructions for Reporting an accepted Co-op or Summer Internship